Deamon87/DBImporter/README.md

    <version>            Build and version of db2 files.
 For example: 8.3.0.32414
    <sqliteFileName>     File name for sqlite database.
 File will be created if it doesnt exist
    ```
+You can find database definitions in https://github.com/wowdev/WoWDBDefs repository